0xBoringWozniak/WhyYO/PRODUCT.md

 ## 3. Solution & Features

-Why YO scans a wallet, groups positions into simple asset buckets, and compares the current portfolio with YO vaults.
+First,  **WHY YO?** scans a wallet, groups positions into simple asset buckets, and compares the current portfolio with YO vaults.

 It explains the value of YO through clear before/after metrics.